salaboy/level-1-events/README.md

 ## Function invocation

-Spring Cloud Functions allows you to route CloudEvents to specific functions using the `Ce-Type` attribute.
+Spring Cloud Functions allows you to route CloudEvents to specific level1 using the `Ce-Type` attribute.
 For this example, the CloudEvent is routed to the `uppercase` function.
-You can define multiple functions inside this project and then use the `Ce-Type` attribute to route different CloudEvents to different Functions.
+You can define multiple level1 inside this project and then use the `Ce-Type` attribute to route different CloudEvents to different Functions.
 Check the `src/main/resources/application.properties` file for the `functionRouter` configurations.
 Notice that you can also use `path-based` routing and send the any event type by specifying the function path,